smadhukumar/kafka/environment-setup/environment-setup.md

 	_**NOTE:** This will create a new file, you have to press **i** key to enable editing, then "shift+insert" to paste copied parameter.
 When you are done editing press **esc** button and press **:wq** keys, then hit enter for save & quit.*_

-4. Let's replace the following values in double quotes the previously copied values in your notepad.
+4. Let's replace the following values in double quotes with the previously copied values in your notepad.

 	```
 	<copy>